 Pro-tip: Find a mechanic that you can trust.
 Do your research, ask friends and family for recommendations, and check the online reviews.
 Taking the time to find a knowledgeable and honest mechanic will pay huge dividends!

-Road Trip Tip #2: Get Your Paper Work and Memberships Are Up to Date
+Road Trip Tip #2: Make Sure Your Paper Work and Memberships Are Up to Date

 Okay, we are getting the boring road trip tips out of the way first.